borntofrappe/game-development/00 Pong/README.md

 ## Topics

-- Lua, the programming language
+- Lua as the programming language

-- Love2D, primary game framework
+- Love2D as the game framework

-- drawing shapes, text

-- delta time, the amount of time lapsed since the previous frame, and velocity
+- delta time to keep track of the amount of time lapsed since the previous frame

-- game state, the title screen, playing screen
+- velocity to manage movement

+- game state to manage multiple screens

-- basic object-oriented programming to encapsulate data in dedicated entitites
+- object-oriented programming to encapsulate data and logic

 - hitboxes to check the collision of boxes

 - sound effects with bfxr

-## Lecture Scope

-- draw shapes to the screen

-- control the vertical position of the paddles

-- detect collision between paddles and ball

-- detect collision between boundaries and ball

-- add sound effects

-- keep track of score

 ## Increments

+The game is developed step by step in `Pong *` folders:

 0. launch LOVE2D